ISalzman/ansible-oracle-java/README.md

     - java_version: 8
 ```

-### (Optionally) pre-fetch .rpm, .tar.gz or .dmg files
+### Install prefetched JDK

-You may want to pre-fetch .rpm, .tar.gz or .dmg files *before the execution of this role*, instead of downloading from Oracle or a mirror
+You may want to pre-fetch .rpm, .tar.gz or .dmg files *before the execution of this role*, instead of downloading from Oracle or a mirror.
+You can download the JDKs manually from the Oracle site, or use a playbook (see next section).

-To do this, put the file for your intended system in the `files` directory:
+Put the downloaded JDK file for your intended system in the `files` directory and set `java_download_from` to
+`local`:

 ```yaml
 # file: playbook-prefetch.yml